Native American fashion: 1975 to 1990

 The Indian Arts and Crafts Act of 1990 was passed by the United States Congress.
 It specified that for artists to market their works as Native American, they must be enrolled in a state or federally recognized tribe or be certified by a tribal council as a member and must disclose their affiliated tribe.
 The law aimed to curtail the misappropriation of Native American designs by non-Natives wishing to capitalize on the Indigenous market.
 For Indigenous Americans, their symbols, such as the headdress have ceremonial and sacred properties.
 Inappropriate use of such objects, like the 2014 Next Top Model use of the headdress for non-Native models and its use in Dallas by Chanel for their Métiers d'Art show, were all too frequent occurrences.
 Though the law made it illegal to sell items by those not affiliated as a tribal member, little could be done when designs, symbols, or names were usurped.
 The law, written to protect the tribes and their cultures as a whole, does not cover individuals, with the result that there is no protection for the works of fashion designers.
 As part of their tribal tradition, symbols of various tribes are not typically trademarked, but one exception is the name "Navajo", which was legally trademarked in 1943.

-Soon after the change to US law, public debate in Canada over protection of intellectual property rights became a media topic.
-There are no Canadian laws that specifically protect against cultural appropriation.
-The government utilizes international agreements to uphold their fiduciary responsibility to First Nations.
-As in the US, laws cover communities as a whole and not individual copyright and it is difficult for Indigenous peoples to prevent misappropriation of their names and symbols.
-Most protections that exist are to protect economic rather than heritage rights.
-In two cases, trademarks have been obtained to protect Native artists.
-Since 1959, the "igloo tag" may be used only by Inuit to protect their works.
-The Cowichan Band Council has registered "Genuine Cowichan Approved" as a mark specifically for clothing designs.